IntuitionAmiga/MC64000/docs/bytecode/InstructionsControl.md

         dbnz <ea>, <#<D>|label>

+* Branch distance is measured from the end of the instruction.
+    - e.g. `dbnz r0, #0` would theoretically branch to the next instruction.
+    - Zero displacement is reserved for the unresolved forwards reference during assembly.
+    - Negative displacements must be larger than the complete branch instruction.
 * Effective address is accessed as 32-bit unsigned counter.

 | Mnemonic | Bytecode | Ext 0 | ... | Ext N | Ext N+1 | Ext N+2 | Ext N+3 |